 Visyond offers an intuitive visual breakdown (in a waterfall chart) of what cells have changed between two scenarios and the contribution of each change to a selected output cell.
-In the example below, you can see what cells changed (and by how much) to take the NPV from its positive value in the “Growth” scenario to the negative value in the “in Demo” scenario.
+In the example below, you can see what cells changed (and by how much) to take the Net Profit from its greater value in the Optimistic scenario to the lesser value in the Pessimistic scenario.

 Scenarios can be used to compare and analyze Budget vs. Actual figures.
 See this article to learn more.